Malati Choudhury: Early life and education

 Malati's family originally belonged to Brahmin family of Kamarakhanda in Bikrampur, Dhaka, (now in Bangladesh), but her family members had settled in Simultala, Bihar.
 Her maternal grandfather was Behari Lal Gupta, ICS, who became the Dewan of Baroda.
 Her first cousins on her mother's side of the family were Ranajit Gupta, ICS, a former Chief Secretary of West Bengal, and Indrajit Gupta, the famous parliamentarian and former Home Minister of India.
-Here eldest brother, P. K. Sen Gupta, a former Income Tax Commissioner, belonged to the Indian Revenue Service, and another brother, K. P. Sen, a former Postmaster General, was from the Indian Postal Service.
+Her eldest brother, P. K. Sen Gupta, a former Income Tax Commissioner, belonged to the Indian Revenue Service, and another brother, K. P. Sen, a former Postmaster General, was from the Indian Postal Service.
 Being the youngest child of her parents, she was a darling of all her brothers and sister.
 Her mother Snehalata was a writer in her own right, and had translated some works of Tagore, as is seen from her book Jugalanjali.

 Malati Choudhury adopted to a completely different life style once she joined Rabindranath Tagore's Vishva-Bharati.
 In an article entitled 'Reminiscences of Santiniketan', her mother had written: "Malati was very happy and benefited much from her residence at Viswa-Bharati as a student.
 The personal influence of Gurudev and his teachings, his patriotism and idealism, have influenced and guided Malati throughout her life."

-She was fortunate enough to have been deeply influenced by both Tagore and Mahatma Gandhi.
+Malati was deeply influenced by both Tagore and Mahatma Gandhi.
 It was the former at whose feet she learnt and acquired some rare values and principles of education, development, art and culture, which had been the guiding principles in her life; and it was the latter who cast a magic spell on her and at whose instance she plunged herself into the freedom struggle.